spessasus/spessasynth_lib/docs/synthesizer/key-modifier-manager.md

 - midiNote - the MIDI note to modify.
 Ranges from 0 to 127.
 - options - the note's modifiers.
 An `Object`:
   - velocity - `number` - optional.
 Forces this key on this channel to be the given velocity.
 Unchanged if undefined.
-  - patch - `Object` - optional.
-Forces this key on this channel to play with the given patch.
+  - patch - [`MIDIPatch`](https://spessasus.github.io/spessasynth_core/spessa-synth-processor/midi-patch/) - optional.
+Overrides the preset for the given key.
+This is especially useful for drums.
-    - program - `number` - the program number of the desired patch.
-    - bank - `number` - the bank number of the desired patch.
-    - Note that both `program` and `bank` must be provided if the `patch` option is used.
   - gain - `number` - optional.
 Linear gain of the voice

 ### Removing a key modifier